 Like most of the other providers, Booking.com offers to match any lower price found elsewhere online for their accommodations.
 The catch is: the conditions have to be exactly the same (room category, dates, services) and member prices that other platforms offer don’t count.

-What that means, however, is that accommodation can’t be offered for less on the accommodation’s website itself, hence preventing the hotelier from finding clients on Booking.com and then drawing them to their on site to save on the Booking.com fee.
+What that means, however, is that accommodation can’t be offered for less on the accommodation’s website itself, hence preventing the hotelier from finding clients on Booking.com and then drawing them to their own site to save on the Booking.com fee.

 Speaking of which: when booking via any of the platforms you have to know that their service isn’t free.
 You just will never see the fee.
 The platforms usually take a percentage (+/-10%) directly from the property owners.
 So think twice before you contact them via the platform asking for an even lower rate.

-After booking with the platform ten times (regardless of the accommodation type or category) I have unlocked even more discounts and benefits.
+After booking with the platform five times (regardless of the accommodation type or category) I have unlocked even more discounts and benefits.
 The so-called “.genius” status knocks another 10% off the rate in some places and gives me freebies, early check-in or late check-out in others.
 Note that these .genius benefits are also born exclusively by the accommodation owners, not the platform.

 So there you have it: 10 things I have learned about Booking.com and that might just have made you curious to try it out for yourself…*

 *While I am not paid in any way by Booking.com for this review I am a member of their affiliate program and any booking you make on the site via Booking.com links on this website earns me a small commission (at no extra cost to you).
 So it could be a win-win: you find their booking platform as excellent as I do, and I get paid because I helped you discover it.
 Thanks!